top of page

 There are certain characteristics common to all patriots:

-• A willingness to share this love and pride with others.
+• Willingness to share this love and pride with others.

-Above all, those who remember Placida Elvira Garcia Smith describe her as a patriot, a woman who lived her life teaching, sharing, and caring for others.
+Those who remember Placida Elvira Garcia Smith describe her as a patriot above all, a woman who lived her life teaching, sharing, and caring for others.
 Born August 7, 1896, in Conejos, Colorado, she began her teaching career at about age 19, shortly after graduating from Loretto Academy in Pueblo, Colorado.
 From then until 1928 she taught, rising to the position of principal at Conejos Grade School and later becoming deputy county treasurer of Conejos County.
 Meanwhile, she continued her education, studying summers at Greeley State Teachers College and the University of Mexico in Mexico City before receiving her bachelor’s degree in 1927 from the University of Utah.

 In her spare time, she taught Spanish for the American Institute for Foreign Trade and did social work at the Gila River Japanese Relocation Center near Chandler.
 For her efforts, in 1953 she was presented with the Daughters of the American Revolution award of merit, and in 1962, she was chosen Phoenix Woman of the Year by the Phoenix Advertising Club.